-Third Offense

-The electronic communication device will be confiscated.
+Third Offense: The electronic communication device will be confiscated.
 A disciplinary referral will be written.
-The student's parent/guardian must pick up the device from the principal's office.
+The student's parent/guardian must pick up the device from the principal or superintendent's office.
 At the principal's discretion, the student may receive detention or in-school suspension.
-The third infraction will result in permanent loss of privileges for the remainder of the year.